 - Create charts to record student progress during the year.

-When you allow student to personalize their learning path in your classroom, your students are not all doing the same assessments and activities.
+When you allow students to personalize their learning path in your classroom, your students are not all doing the same assessments and activities.
 You may find that you have become a curator of resources and activities that will best help your students.
 These resources/activities can be compiled in playlists or choiceboards, which give the students choice about the order in which they complete the activities or about which activities they choose to do.
 You can also allow students to come up with their own activity.
 Todd and Brianne discuss these options and how they work in their classrooms.

 Teachers Talk: Choice Boards